SIMOGroup/DAM3DPrintingProcessOP/README.md

 # Introduction
-We propose a new data-driven machine learning platform for predicting optimised parameters of the 3D printing process from a model design to a complete product.
+We introduce a new data-driven machine learning platform for predicting optimised parameters of the 3D printing process from a model design to a complete product.

 Structure of DAM3DPrintingProcessOP package:
-1. PCEn_CantileverBeam & PCEn_CylinderHollowPlate & PCEn_CooksMembrane: main programs for running 2D solids.
+1. ??? : main program for running machine learning problems.
 2. Other functions are given in subfolders.
-3. How to run PolyCompositeFEM2D
+3. How to run DAM3DPrintingProcessOP
   - Define a new problem following code structures
   - Run PCEn_....m
   - Use Paraview to show results in displacements and stresses.